simonbrowndotje/c4model/diagrams/02-container.md

 # Container diagram

-Once you understand how your system fits in to the overall IT environment, a really useful next step is to zoom-in to the system boundary with a Container diagram.
-A "container" is something like a server-side web application, single-page application, desktop application, mobile app, database schema, file system, etc. Essentially, a container is a separately runnable/deployable unit (e.g. a separate process space) that executes code or stores data.
+Once you understand how your system fits in to the overall IT environment, a useful next step is to zoom in to the system boundary with a Container diagram.
+In C4, a [container](/abstractions/container) is an application or a data store.
+For example, a server-side web application, a client-side single-page application, a desktop application, a mobile app, a database schema, a folder on a file system, an Amazon Web Services S3 bucket, etc.

 The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
 It also shows the major technology choices and how the containers communicate with one another.
 It's a